JetBrains/intellij-sdk-docs/code_samples/editor_basics/README.md

 - Editor Add Caret - adds extra caret below the current one,
 - Caret Position - shows message dialog with information about the caret position.

-## Structure

-Editor Sample Project
-plugin depends on the [IntelliJ Platform SDK][docs] and [Gradle][docs:gradle] as a build system.

-The main plugin definition file is stored in the [plugin.xml][file:plugin.xml] file, which is created accordingly to the [Plugin Configuration File documentation][docs:plugin.xml].
-It describes definitions of the actions, extensions, or listeners provided by the plugin.

 ### Extension Points

 | Name                        | Implementation Class                  | Interface                                        |